regenwatchdog/regenwatchdog.github.io/_posts/2020-10-06-september-news-roundup.md

 You can let the Mayor know what you think of Alton's proposals, by submitting a comment on the GLA's new planning portal using [this link](https://gla.force.com/pr/s/planning-application/a0i4J0000003TcJQAU/20194302s1?tabset-c2f3b=3).

-In the meantime, estate residents have been [getting organised](https://twitter.com/AltonAction/status/1322956962439507971) and have received funding to co-produce an alternative Community Plan, exploring alternatives to demolition assisted by a group of researchers from [University College London](www.ucl.ac.uk) and the [Just Space network](www.justspace.org.uk).
+In the meantime, Alton estate residents have been [getting organised](https://twitter.com/AltonAction/status/1322956962439507971) and the Alton Action group has received funding to co-produce an alternative Community Plan, exploring alternatives to demolition assisted by a group of researchers from [University College London](www.ucl.ac.uk) and the [Just Space network](www.justspace.org.uk).

 <img src="http://estatewatch.london/images/altonaction.png" class="img-fluid rounded img-thumbnail">

 ## Wornington Word - new documentary about Wornington Green estate
-Residents of RBKC's Wornington Green estate have released a documentary about the regeneration of the estate.
+The Renegade Theatre and Venture Community Association have released a documentary about the regeneration of the Wornington Green estate.

 The documentary 'Wornington Word' stems from a [project](https://worningtonword.renegadetheatre.co.uk/) to record oral histories of residents' experiences and funded by the Heritage Lottery Fund.